PCI DSS Best Practices

 Use firewalls and anti-virus solutions

-The importance of intrusion prevention solutions cannot be understated when it comes to PCI-DSS best practices.
+The importance of intrusion prevention solutions cannot be understated when it comes to PCI DSS best practices.
 Your business should ensure that the latest firewalls and anti-virus solutions are installed on all your networks and devices that store cardholder data.
 This includes POS devices.
 All software and hardware that stores PCI should also be regularly updated and protected from unauthorised parties accessing them.

 Monitor who has access to the data